Khx2012/FixCraft/README.md

 # 🎮 FixCraft

-FixCraft is a lightweight Windows utility for diagnosing system performance issues and fixing common causes of game crashes.
+FixCraft is a lightweight Windows utility for diagnosing system performance issues and fixing common causes of Minecraft crashes.

 ---